When and How to Contact Insurance Regulators

 When to go to your state regulators for help

 Most states are responsible for enforcing Affordable Care Act (ACA) standards that apply to fully insured health plans, including those sold to individuals and small employers.
-The exception to this is in states that fail to enforce the ACA standards and the U.S. Department of Health and Human Services is responsible for enforcement.
+These standards include the requirement that plans cover Essential Health Benefits and the prohibition on plan designs that discourage enrollment from people with significant health needs.
+In states that fail to enforce the ACA standards, the U.S. Department of Health and Human Services is responsible for enforcement.
 See the table below for contact information for state departments of insurance.

 State Department of Insurance websites